3 November 2016

 An occupational disease means a disease specified in a list of occupational diseases, which is caused by harmful agents in the working environment or by the manner in which the work is performed.

-The disability pension for a person who is partly incapable of work is payable at a rate of 75% of the pension for a person completely incapable of work.
+The disability pension in respect of partial incapacity for work is payable at a rate of 75% of the pension in respect of complete incapacity for work.

-|Work disability pensions in general
+|Disability pensions in general

-including those of:
+including those in respect of:

-|Total incapacity for work||25.4%|
+|complete incapacity for work||25.8%|